GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/packing_tape.md

 ## Packing

-Sneak + Mouse Right Click on ME Device with the tape, and you can get a package item from it.
-All settings and inventory of the device will be kept.
+Sneak + right-click an ME Device with the tape to obtain a package item from it.
+All device settings and inventory will be retained.
 It can be very useful when you are moving your ME setup.

-Notice that ME Packing Tape only supports the devices on list, the device list is configurable.
+Note that ME Packing Tape supports only the devices on the list; the device list is configurable.

 ### Default List